AvaS11/think4wellness/README.md

 Explore our EDA code here: https://github.com/danielxtran/BDAA_2025_EDA.

 # BDAA 2nd Annual Research Gala
 Daniel Tran and I presented this project at the Big Data & Analytics Association's 2nd Annual Research Gala in December 2025.
-We were awarded 1st in the Data Science & Analytics track, as well as the Students Choice Award.
+We were awarded **1st in the Data Science & Analytics track**, as well as the **Students Choice Award**.

-Learn more about the event here: https://medium.com/@ohiostatebdaa/innovation-in-action-highlights-from-the-2nd-annual-bdaa-research-gala-248f22e76058.
+Learn more about the event and our project here: https://medium.com/@ohiostatebdaa/innovation-in-action-highlights-from-the-2nd-annual-bdaa-research-gala-248f22e76058.

 # Lovable Development Info
 **URL**: https://lovable.dev/projects/0e6debd5-2495-4f8e-8c69-16567c8e2d09